kritika243/kritika243/README.md

 <br/>

-## I'm an undergrad student, pursuing Electronics & Computer Science Engineerng 👩‍💻
+## <p align='center'>I'm an undergrad student, pursuing Electronics & Computer Science Engineerng 👩‍💻</p>
-<p align='center'> I am an avid learner,I love what I do and I aspire to create ways to understand and design, experiences that can help solve problems and communicate both in anesthetic and functional sense. </p>
+### <p align='center'> I am an avid learner, I love what I do and I aspire to create ways to understand and design, experiences that can help solve problems and communicate both in anesthetic and functional sense.</p>